nguyenquan2707/crud-person-jsf/README.md

 The OpenAPI definitions are in JSON format by default.
 For yaml format, we can obtain the definitions at:
 > http://34.75.238.108/api-docs.yaml

+## Remains to do
+* Create the address book in the JSF interface
+* Validate domain objects in Spring Boot using Hibernate Validator